 Grown for delicate, soft green clumps of extremely fine hair-like foliage that gently wave in a breeze; great in a moist border in shade or sun, doesn't like to dry out

-Eastern Star Sedge's small grassy leaves are emerald green in color.
+Eastern Star Sedge is primarily valued in the garden for its cascading habit of growth.
+Its small grassy leaves are emerald green in color.
 The foliage often turns brown in fall.
-Neither the flowers nor the fruit are ornamentally significant.

 Eastern Star Sedge is a dense herbaceous evergreen perennial grass with a shapely form and gracefully arching stems.
 It brings an extremely fine and delicate texture to the garden composition and should be used to full effect.